Menu

 MAJOR ADVERSE CARDIOVASCULAR EVENTS (MACE)

-RA patients 50 years of age and older with at least one CV risk factor, treated with XELJANZ 5 mg twice daily or XELJANZ 10 mg twice daily, had a higher rate of MACE (defined as cardiovascular death, myocardial infarction, and stroke), compared to those treated with TNF blockers.
+RA patients 50 years of age and older with at least one CV risk factor, treated with XELJANZ tablets 5 mg or 10mg twice daily, had a higher rate of MACE (defined as cardiovascular death, myocardial infarction, and stroke), compared to those treated with TNF blockers.
 Patients who are current or past smokers are at additional increased risk.
 Discontinue XELJANZ in patients that have experienced a myocardial infarction or stroke.

 Consider the benefits and risks for the individual patient prior to initiating or continuing therapy with XELJANZ, particularly in patients who are current or past smokers and patients with other CV risk factors.
 Inform patients about the symptoms of serious CV events.
-A XELJANZ 10 mg twice a day (or a XELJANZ XR 22 mg once daily) dosage is not recommended for the treatment of RA or PsA.
+XELJANZ 10 mg twice a day (or XELJANZ XR 22 mg once daily) dosages are not recommended for the treatment of RA, PsA, AS, or pcJIA.

 THROMBOSIS

 Thrombosis, including pulmonary embolism, deep venous thrombosis, and arterial thrombosis, have occurred in patients treated with XELJANZ and other Janus kinase inhibitors used to treat inflammatory conditions.
 Many of these events were serious and some resulted in death.
-RA patients 50 years of age and older with at least one CV risk factor treated with XELJANZ 5 mg twice daily or XELJANZ 10 mg twice daily compared to TNF blockers had an observed increase in incidence of these events.
+RA patients 50 years of age and older with at least one CV risk factor treated with XELJANZ tablets 5 mg or 10mg twice daily compared to TNF blockers had an observed increase in incidence of these events.
 Avoid XELJANZ in patients at risk.
 Discontinue XELJANZ and promptly evaluate patients with symptoms of thrombosis.

-A XELJANZ 10 mg twice daily (or XELJANZ XR 22 mg once daily) dosage is not recommended for the treatment of RA or PsA.
+XELJANZ 10 mg twice daily (or XELJANZ XR 22 mg once daily) dosages are not recommended for the treatment of RA, PsA, AS, or pcJIA.
 In a long-term extension study in UC, five cases of pulmonary embolism were reported in patients taking XELJANZ 10 mg twice daily, including one death in a patient with advanced cancer.
 For UC, use XELJANZ at the lowest effective dose and for the shortest duration needed to achieve/maintain therapeutic response.

 GASTROINTESTINAL PERFORATIONS

-Gastrointestinal perforations have been reported in XELJANZ clinical trials, although the role of JAK inhibition is not known.
-In these studies, many patients with rheumatoid arthritis were receiving background therapy with Nonsteroidal Anti-Inflammatory Drugs (NSAIDs).
-There was no discernible difference in frequency of gastrointestinal perforation between the placebo and the XELJANZ arms in clinical trials of patients with UC, and many of them were receiving background corticosteroids.
-XELJANZ should be used with caution in patients who may be at increased risk for gastrointestinal perforation (e.g., patients with a history of diverticulitis or taking NSAIDs).
+Gastrointestinal (GI) perforations have been reported in XELJANZ clinical trials, although the role of JAK inhibition is not known.
+In these studies, many patients with RA were receiving background therapy with nonsteroidal anti-inflammatory drugs (NSAIDs).
+There was no discernible difference in frequency of GI perforation between the placebo and the XELJANZ treatment groups in clinical trials of patients with UC, and many of them were receiving background corticosteroids.
+Promptly evaluate patients treated with XELJANZ who may be at increased risk for GI perforation (e.g., patients with a history of diverticulitis or taking NSAIDs) and who present with new onset abdominal symptoms for early identification of GI perforation.

 Angioedema and urticaria that may reflect drug hypersensitivity have been observed in patients receiving XELJANZ and some events were serious.
 If a serious hypersensitivity reaction occurs, promptly discontinue tofacitinib while evaluating the potential cause or causes of the reaction.